nathanhammond/nathanhammond.com/wp-content/plugins/rs-feedburner/readme.txt

 1. Go to *Plugins* -> *Add New*.

-2. Type *RS Feedburner* into the Search box, and click *Search Plugins*.
+2. Type *RS FeedBurner* into the Search box, and click *Search Plugins*.

 3. When the results are displayed, click *Install Now*.